 “It’s even to the point where if we got pulled over by a cop and we were alone in the car, we were to put our flashers on to let the cop know we knew we were going to be pulled over,” Jacquin said, “and we were not to pull over until we were in a crowded area, and you only cracked the window down so much if you’re alone or don’t feel comfortable because you never know who the predator is.”

 Violence against young adults is “out there, and it’s not uncommon,” Colvin said.
 To educate and empower youth, Boone County offers a Rape Aggression Defense program designed specifically for women, which covers topics including travel safety, use of weapons and what to do after an attack.
-Twenty-five percent of girls and about 16.7 percent of boys will be sexually abused before they turn 18 years old, according to the National Sexual Violence Resource Center.
+Twenty-five percent of girls and about 16.7 percent of boys are sexually abused before they turn 18 years old, according to the National Sexual Violence Resource Center.

 Because Jacquin’s mother had conversations with her that she knew her friends’ parents did not have with them, she adopted a “big sister role” throughout college.
 Jacquin said this empowered her to handle situations and protect her friends, especially those who were “not as equipped and aware” and those who would make “really poor decisions.”